TristanWebber/garage_monitor/esp_idf/README.md

 }
 ```

-This way, the task will always ask the scheduler to start at `PUBLISH_INTERVAL` increments after it first started.
+This requests that the scheduler switches to `read_and_send_task` every `PUBLISH_INTERVAL` increment after it first started.
 It's a subtle difference, but it means that the occassional long running task won't muck with the next scheduled read and send event the same way a simple delay would.

 ## The peripheral_manager files